-Shutter Button Pressed: The most recent frame is displayed for as long as the shutter button is pressed down.
+Shutter button pressed: The most recent frame is displayed for as long as the shutter button is pressed down.

 - Various control elements change back to regular review mode to execute their normal functions while automatic review is selected.
-The camera will remain in review mode until it is exited. - Marking and deleting can only be done in regular review mode and not during automatic review. - When shooting with the Continuous Shooting or Interval Shooting functions, then the last image in the series will be displayed or - if the save process is still incomplete - the last image in the series saved to the memory card. - Where display times were configured (1 s, 3 s, 5 s) automatic review can be ended immediately by pressing the PLAY button or tapping the shutter button.
+The camera will remain in review mode until it is exited. - Marking and deleting can only be done in regular review mode and not during automatic review. - When pictures were taken with the functions continuous shooting or interval shooting, then the last image in the series will be displayed or - if the save process is still incomplete - the last image in the series saved to the memory card. - Where display times were configured (1 s, 3 s, 5 s) automatic review can be ended immediately by pressing the PLAY button or tapping the shutter button.